Major League Baseball on television: Baseball comes to Fox and stays with NBC: 1996–2000

-2001–2006- Fox and ESPN
+2001–2006: Fox and ESPN

 In September 2000, Major League Baseball signed a six-year, $2.5 billion contract with Fox to show Saturday baseball, the All-Star Game, selected Division Series games and exclusive coverage of both League Championship Series and the World Series.
 Fox's sister network FX also aired numerous Major League Baseball contests on Saturday nights in 2001.

 Under the previous five-year deal with NBC (1996–2000), Fox paid $115 million while NBC only paid $80 million per year.
 Fox paid about $575 million overall while NBC paid about $400 million overall.
 The difference between the Fox and the NBC contracts implicitly values Fox's Saturday Game of the Week at less than $90 million for five years.
 Before NBC officially decided to part ways with Major League Baseball (for the second time in about 12 years) on September 26, 2000, Fox's payment would've been $345 million while NBC would've paid $240 million.
 Before 1990, NBC had carried Major League Baseball since 1947.

 NBC Sports chairman Dick Ebersol added that it wasn't cost-effective for NBC to be putting out the kind of money that Major League Baseball wanted.

 ESPN and ESPN2 also had contracts (which were signed in 2000 and ran through 2005) to show selected weeknight and Sunday night games, along with selected Division Series playoff games.
 The contracts with ESPN were worth $141.8 million per year and $851 million overall.
 After Disney bought Fox Family (who from 2000–2001 aired Thursday night games) in 2002 to become ABC Family, the Division Series games aired on ABC Family (with ESPN's announcers, graphics, and music) for one year.
 ESPN then added the extra playoff games and Thursday night package to its lineup.

-In 2002, Major League Baseball launched MLB.tv, its digital out-of-market sports package, with a game between the Texas Rangers and the New York Yankees on August 26.
+In 2002, Major League Baseball launched Mlb.tv, its digital out-of-market sports package, with a game between the Texas Rangers and the New York Yankees on August 26.

 Fox, Fox Sports 1, TBS, and ESPN era: 2007–2016

-OLN (now NBC Sports Network) was briefly considering picking up the rights to Sunday and Wednesday regular season games, which expired after the 2005 season.
+OLN (later NBC Sports Network) was briefly considering picking up the rights to Sunday and Wednesday regular season games, which expired after the 2005 season.
 In September 2005, however, ESPN, then the current rights holder, signed an eight-year contract with Major League Baseball, highlighted by the continuation of ESPN's Sunday Night Baseball series with additional, exclusive team appearances.
 The key details of the agreement were: